Football in Malta

-Football in Malta is run by the Malta Football Association and was introduced to Malta during British rule in the mid-19th century.
+Football in Malta is run by the Malta Football Association.
+Association football is the most popular sport in Malta.
+The sport was introduced to Malta during British rule in the mid-19th century.
 The sport at the time was new to England, and was used as a means of entertainment for the soldiers stationed in Malta at the various barracks around Malta at the time.
 In 1863 a football association was formed which governed rules and regulations for this quickly changing sport, which was still in amateur competition stage and played in an un-scheduled format until 1909 when a league format was introduced.

 The association runs the men's national football team, the women's national team, as well as administering the semi-professional Maltese Premier League, Maltese Women's League and the respective cups for club sides.

 History

 The first Maltese championship in the 1909-1910 season was won by Floriana.
 The league regularly changed in numbers as teams changed administrators, dropped out of the league, and new teams re-entered.
 Up until the season of 1939-1940 this first league remained the only league in Maltese football, and was called the Maltese division one.
 Sliema Wanderers and Floriana dominated, winning all but four championships up to 1940.
 The Maltese football league trophy was implemented in the 1935 season which Sliema Wanderers and Floriana continued to dominate up to the Second World War between them.

 Unfortunately due to the Second World War, the league had to break-off since many Maltese players were drafted in to the defence of the island during the early 1940s when the Maltese archipelago were heavily involved in the North Africa conflict due to its strategic position in the Mediterranean Sea.

 Normal league activity resumed in the 1945, after the end of the war with the league format of four teams joining including Sliema Wanderers and Floriana.
 The Maltese football association league format soon changed however, to a multiple tier format as from the 1946 season.
 The passing of the North Africa conflict saw the Maltese football associations largest interest with fifteen clubs registering to join the Maltese FA in the 1940s, doubling the size of the number of registered clubs within ten years.
 Many of today's familiar names joined the league including Valletta and Hibernians.